 training will be determined by the exercises you use and what you want from them.
 Try to

 incorporate a cycling method of exercises and use your creativity towards

 your goal, this helps eliminate boredom and increases size and strength gains

 Barbells, Dumbbells and Weight machines...
 What works best?
 And where do they fit into the strength training equation?
 Bar nothing: the Barbell used in compound basic movements is King!

 The barbell is the ultimate in strength unification because it has to be held with two hands.
 Dumbbells are the Queen: and follow as a close second.
 Machine based training equipment makeup the maids and servants of true strength training exercises.

 These exercises are time-tested and proven as some of the best Compound weight training exercises for men there is out there today.

-Let's start out with the rear barbell squat, arguably one of the best lower and upper body strength builders there are, in weight training's.
+Let's start out with the rear barbell squat, arguably one of the best lower and upper body strength builders there is in weight training.

 Note: always take the time, even if you're pressed for time to make sure you're well warmed up.
 There are many reasons for this, but most importantly; the warm-up wakes up the entire body...